pravindesai/Data_Structures_and_Algorithms/src/kotlinTips/KotlinInterviewQuestion.md

 ***Beginner***
 ---
 * Explain the advantages of using Kotlin
+* Why Kotlin is interoperable with Java ?
 * What is the difference between val and var
 * What is the difference between val and const val
 * Types of constructor